 How long do custom mouthguards last?

 On average, custom-fitted mouthguards can last anywhere between 1 to 3 years.
-The longevity of the mouthguard will depend on how often you use them, as well as your cleaning habits.
-If you wear your custom mouthguard regularly and take good them and store it in a protective case, they can potentially last up to three years or longer.
+The longevity of the mouthguard will depend on how often you use it, as well as your cleaning habits.
+If you wear your custom mouthguard regularly, take good care of them and store them in a protective case.
+They can potentially last up to three years or longer.

 It is important to get a new guard after the expiration date given by your dentist; otherwise, the shape may not fit correctly anymore and not provide optimal protection while playing sports or teeth grinding during sleep.
-If it shows signs of wear, tear, or damage, you should consider getting a new one.
+You should consider getting a new one if it shows signs of wear, tear, or damage.

 Can orthodontists make mouthguards?

 Yes, orthodontists have the skill set to make mouthguards.
 Typically, they use their knowledge of dentistry and orthodontics to take an impression or mold of the teeth and create a custom-fitted appliance that fits perfectly in the patient’s mouth.
-Orthodontists can also adjust if necessary for larger mouths, braces, or other dental issues.
+Orthodontists can adjust for larger mouths, braces, or other dental issues if necessary.

 In addition, some orthodontic practices may even offer custom mouthguard options such as night guards.
 Night guards that protect teeth from grinding during sleep or sports guards designed with extra cushioning protection for athletes engaging in contact sports.